SSO Research Surveys

 Author: SSO Gastrointestinal Disease-Site Work group

-Specific aims are to characterize current practices in staging laparoscopy and the collection and processing of peritoneal washings among practicing surgical oncologists through a national survey, with the goal of identifying areas of variability and informing future efforts toward procedural standardization to improve the accuracy of peritoneal staging.
+Background/Aims: To characterize current practices in staging laparoscopy and the collection and processing of peritoneal washings, with the goal of identifying areas of variability and informing future efforts toward procedural standardization to improve the accuracy of peritoneal staging.

 National Practice Patterns in Treatment and Surveillance of Male Breast Cancer: A Survey Study